nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/HONEY_AUTHENTICATION.md

 Now you can install the mock authentication components into your application.

-1. In the terminal, make sure you are in the `kennels` directory.
+1. In the terminal, make sure you are in the `honey-rae-repairs` directory.
 1. Run the following command in that directory.

     ```sh